 Report a child missing education

 The term missing education means a child who is not registered at a school (or an alternative arranged by the council), and who is not receiving a suitable education at home.

 If you, either as a member of the public or as a fellow professional, are aware of a child or young person who you think may be missing education you can use our online form to notify our Children Missing Education Officers.

 Where the Designated Safeguarding Lead has identified a child to be on the edge of social care support, or who would normally receive additional pastoral support in school, they will ensure that a communication plan is in place to support that child.
 Details of that plan will be recorded for that child.
 It will be reviewed regularly to ensure it remains current during these measures.

 In conjunction with Lancashire Police, Bolton by Bowland Church of England Primary School is involved in a national initiative called “Operation Encompass”.
 The purpose of Operation Encompass is to safeguard and support children and young people who have been involved in, heard or witnessed a domestic abuse incident.

 Following an incident, children will often arrive at school distressed, upset, worried and unprepared.
 Operation Encompass aims to ensure that appropriate school staff are made aware early enough to help and support children and young people in a way that means they feel safe and included.

 This is a valuable initiative that means we can help and support students and their families within our school when they need us most.

-You can find out more information by visiting the Operation Encompass website (click the button below) or by contacting Mr Holden at school.
+You can find out more information by visiting the Operation Encompass website (click the button below) or by contacting Mr Blackburn at school.